 No major economic reports were released on Monday.

-) for $1.8 billion in cash.
-Unocal is the target of competing takeover bids from Chinese National Offshore Oil Company (CEO
+Oil group Unocal (UCL) agreed to sell a Canadian subsidiary, Northrock Resources, to Houston oil firm Pogo Producing (PPP) for $1.8 billion in cash.
+Unocal is the target of competing takeover bids from Chinese National Offshore Oil Company (CEO) and Chevron (CVX).

 U.S. Treasuries ended the day mixed Monday.
 The yield on the benchmark 10-year note was at 4.10%.
 Action Economics noted that Richmond Federal Reserve President Jeffrey Lacker said Monday that it was still too early to expect a pause in the Federal Reserve's campaign of monetary tightening.

 European stock markets closed higher Monday.
 London's FTSE 100 index rose 10.20 points, or 0.19%, to 5,242.40, as British input prices rose 2.1% in June, which was more than expected, thanks to higher oil prices, but output prices fell 0.2%.
 Mobile phone service provider Vodafone was higher following a Spanish newspaper report that the company is not interested in T-Mobile USA, the U.S. wireless unit of Deutsche Telekom, and Prudential insurance and asset management group was higher on a newspaper report that Citigroup is considering a bid for Egg, the internet bank mostly owned by Prudential.